 A charming walkway leads us down a gentle slope surrounded by orange and lemon trees.
 Heady from the aroma we step into the smallest of the villages in the Cinque Terre, Corniglia.

 Located on a small cape 100 meters above the sea makes this the only village in the Cinque Terre that cannot be accessed from the ocean.
 Having worked up a sweat and an appetite we make our way through the square for some refreshment.

 After a delicious lunch, we quickly discover a third reason you should trek in this direction.
 Ladarina!
 Ladarina translates into 377 steps.
 Yep, more stairs!
 The ladarina descend to the train station from Corniglia; or ascend if you’re coming from the other direction.
 See what I mean by reason number 3?

 Picking up at the bottom of the stairs the trail runs alongside the train tracks towards a tunnel.
 As we’re trekking along, we notice that we’re alone.
-Although the path is not unusually crowded today, we have run across people on and off all day.
+Although the path is not unusually crowded today, we have encountered other people on and off all day.

-Coming upon an impassable chasm, we understand why.
-Evidently, we missed the closure signs.
-Disappointed, we turn back and retrace our steps to the train station.
-Thankfully it’s at the bottom of the ladarina, not the top!
+Arriving at an impassable chasm, we understand why.
+Disappointed, we turn back, retracing our steps to the train station.
+Thankfully it’s at the bottom of the ladarina.
 Boarding the train, we head to Manarola.

 Manarola to Riomaggiore – 1.5 km

-Manarola has a small piazza we walk through while making our way to the tiny harbor.
+Manarola has a small piazza we walk through before making our way to the tiny harbor.

-While visiting the town, we learn that the next, and final stretch of the Cinque Terre trail, is closed as well due to massive landslides.
+While visiting, we learn that the next, and final stretch of the Cinque Terre trail, is closed due to massive landslides.
 This section contains the famous Via dell’Amore or Lover’s Lane.
-I console myself with gelato and head back to the station.
-On the train to Riomaggiore, I vow to return to complete the two closed sections someday.
+I console myself with gelato while watching old men putter with their sturdy little boats before heading back to the station.
+Closing my eyes, I silently vow to return to complete the two closed sections.